Perry Mattfeld: Career

 In her first starring role, in The CW crime comedy-drama, In the Dark (2019–2022), she plays a blind woman.
 For this part, she learned skills for coping with blindness such as using a guide dog and sending text messages with voice commands.
 She shadowed a blind person, on whose life the show is based, to observe how she did ordinary things.
 Fans have reportedly believed that she was blind herself.
 Although the show has received criticism for not using an actual blind actress, the producer says she was "best for the role" despite having auditioned blind actresses.

-Mattfeld next played an assistant football coach Ricky Hudson in the comedy Chad Powers, which began airing on Hulu in September 2025.
+Mattfeld next played an assistant football coach Erica “Ricky” Hudson in the comedy Chad Powers, which began airing on Hulu in September 2025.
 She described playing Hudson a “dream role” to The Hollywood Report because of her connection to football through cheerleading and through her husband, who is a former NFL player.